SpacePiCom/Developers-Letter/README.md

-# Open Letter to the SpacePi Community
+# An Open Letter to the SpacePi Community

 ## Dear SpacePi Community Members,